itsunderscores/Fortnite-Cheat/README.md

-# 🧀 Fortnite Cheese
+# 🧀 Fortnite Cheat

-**Fortnite Cheese** is an advanced internal cheat source for Fortnite, offering a clean and modular C++ base featuring both an aimbot and ESP system.
+**Fortnite Cheat** is an advanced internal cheat source for Fortnite, offering a clean and modular C++ base featuring both an aimbot and ESP system.
 This repository contains the source code only — a driver is required to function.

 > ⚠️ You must supply or request a driver to use this project.
 > 👉 Contact me on Discord: `temu_manager` to obtain a compatible undetected driver or injector/loader.